Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 Furthermore, the word “confess” (homologeō) means, “to say the same thing as another,” or, “to agree with another.”
 Confession of sin on the part of the saint means that they say the same thing about their actions of sin that God does.
 They are to agree with God regarding all the implications of that sin as it relates to the Christian and to their Father as a holy God, against Whom this sin was committed.

 Notice also, it DOES NOT SAY to confess who they ARE before God.
-It CLEARLY SAYS, CONFESS your SINS – NOT your person.
+It CLEARLY SAYS, CONFESS your SINS – NOT your person or your redemptive state – but your SIN.
+So to say that confess means to admit that you are the forgiven is to confess your condition in Christ – NOT confess your sins.
+It totally fails to do what the verse requires!

-Many people from the “grace movement” cling to the idea that we should only confess that we were not being true to ourselves.
+Many people from the “grace movement” cling to the idea that we should only confess that when we sin we were not being true who we are as God’s children.

 While I would agree that it is clearly a healthy thing to realize that as a child of God your actions of sin are NOT YOU, even as Paul said in Rom.
 7:16-21 as we mentioned earlier, it is NOT what John is commanding of sinning Christians!